vdurmont/apipixie/README.md

 * `FAIL_ON_UNKNOWN_PROPERTIES`: whether or not APIPixie has to raise an exception when it receives an unknown property from the server.
 (Default: `false`)

+### Inheritance

+If you want to use inherited fields in your communication with the distant API, just annotate your parent classes with `@APISuperClass`.
+Here is a quick example:

+	@APISuperClass
+	public class MyParent {
+		private Long id;
+		// Getters & Setter
+	}

+	@APIEntity
+	public class MyChild extends MyParent {
+		// Code
+	}

+### Collections

+If one of you attributes is a collection (lists, sets, etc.), you have to annotate it with `@APICollection` and give in `mappedClass` the class of the parameter.
+The parameter can be another APIEntity!

+For example:

+	@APICollection(mappedClass = String.class)
+	private List<String> strings;

+	@APICollection(mappedClass = Entity.class)
+	private List<Entity> entities;

 ## Dependencies

 APIPixie depends on some basic libraries.
 Check out the `pom.xml` file for the versions.